 Sipp Codes Explained

-Why use SIPP codes?
+Why do car rental companies use SIPP codes?

 The code, which consists of four letters, details different things, including the type of vehicle, the number of doors, the transmission or whether it has air conditioning or not, as shown in the table below.